 Notice of Anomaly No. 5: ICE BMD: During the Accuracy for ICE BMD test, the LCD touchscreen became frozen.
-Dominion was provided with the contents of the CF cards, and determined the issue to be related to a portion of guard code (code that checks bounds, arrays, resolves deadlocks, etc.) that was thought to be unnecessary and thus removed.
+Dominion was provided with the contents of the CF cards, and determined the issue to be related to a portion of guard code that was thought to be unnecessary and thus removed.
 As a result of this test anomaly, the code was added back in by Dominion, a Compliance Build was performed at Wyle, and the test was repeated without issues.